 *Please note, for students wishing to apply for an apprenticeship, due to the application process being so late in the year and the high demand, we recommend that students also apply to college so they have a secure plan in place.

 In Year 11 students will start the application process for their post 16 options.
-This is done via UCAS Progress, an online prospectus which offers young people a way to search and apply for their 16-18 choices within their surrounding area all on one site.
-Towards the end of Year 10, students are issued with a username and password for the site in order to start building their student profile.
-However, anyone can access the site for general advice and guidance.
+This is done via an online prospectus which offers young people a way to search and apply for their 16-18 choices within their surrounding area all on one site.
 Students can look for courses and save them in their favourites page until they are ready to make an application.
 We recommend that students apply for at least 2 or 3 courses with different providers in order to keep their options open and so that they always have a back-up.

-- LINK: How to write a UCAS Progress personal statement
+- LINK: How to write a personal statement for further education

 - DOWNLOAD: ‘How to complete the personal statement’ PDF